 Members may receive certain services without prior authorization or referrals.
-Please refer to Chapter 5: Referrals for details about direct access services.
+Refer to Chapter 6: Referrals for details about direct access services.

 If the medical group/IPA is delegated for vision services, it must allow the member direct access to any eye care provider participating and available under the plan.
 An eye care provider is a licensed network optometrist or ophthalmologist.
 The medical group/IPA may require the eye care provider to submit requests for approval of surgical vision-related procedures.